Papa John's new campaign pushes Papa John further away

 Schnatter, who is suing the company, accused the current leadership of allowing his comments to be misrepresented in the media.
 He has called CEO Steve Ritchie the wrong man for the job, and said that he has helped create a toxic culture rife with harassment and intimidation.

-A special committee of the Papa John's board responded to Ritchie's many claims in a scorching letter, accusing him of "promoting his self-interest at the expense of all others in an attempt to regain control."
+A special committee of the Papa John's board responded to Schnatter's many claims in a scorching letter, accusing him of "promoting his self-interest at the expense of all others in an attempt to regain control."
 Schnatter has said he regrets resigning as chairman, but that he doesn't want to regain his role as CEO.

 Schnatter has set up a website, SavePapaJohns.com, with his own appeal to franchisees.
 He's using the site to post documents about his lawsuit, statements responding to Papa John's news and media coverage.

-Note: -- Correction: An earlier version of this story incorrectly referred to a special committee as addressing Ritchie's claims rather than Schnatter's.